 The best authentication flows are embedded directly in the third party apps or services or rely on biometrics, making the user journey seamless and similar to the one banks provide today in their online or mobile services.

-Large number of bank completely fake most or all authentication steps preventing third parties from testing and experiencing the end-user journey.
+A large number of bank completely fake most or all authentication steps preventing third parties from testing and experiencing the end-user journey.
 In other cases, authentication APIs that third parties will use to activate the flows are missing entirely or lack a defined flow.
 Only 57% of the banks we’ve evaluated support some authentication APIs – a number that drops to 47% when we exclude UK banks.

 Among the banks that have defined their flows, nearly all of them are using the worst flow type – the so call web “redirect”.
 This is a long-disputed type of user journey that forces the app to launch a web browser so a user can authenticate on the bank’s online portal – all from a phone.
 It offers such a poor and time-consuming user experience that many drop out of the process.

 A lack of technical information about the real authentication journeys third parties can expect will again delay implementation and testing.

 But the true issue lies in the “redirect”.
 It creates such unnecessary friction that doesn’t exist today, as well as phishing concerns, which will scare away many end users.
 It not only reflects poorly on third-party services, but it prevents them from developing innovative solutions on increasingly ubiquitous “smart” devices that lack web browsers.

 In order to provide account information (AIS) or payment initiation (PIS) services, third parties need to have access in the APIs to the functionalities and data that’s available to end users in their mobile or online banking services.
 It could be support for initiating a full range of payment types, getting access to all payment accounts – all the way to access to end users’ information.